 Jan Henk Dubbink, Chairman.
 After two years of military training, I applied for medicine as I had the ambition to work in the field of international health.
 Internships in Surinam, Tanzania, Aruba, and a PhD on sexually transmitted infections among women in rural South-Africa, and working as a medical officer in rural India (Assam) & Uganda gave me insight into healthcare in various ‘low resource settings’.
 Furthermore, I completed a post graduate training in Global Health and Tropical Medicine.
 Through the iSTEPup foundation, we hope to create transparent and realistic educational opportunities which will strengthen basic health care in low income countries by donating knowledge and know-how rather than money.
 We believe the training of sufficient healthworkers in their own countries is a longterm solution.
-Currently, I am working as medical officer in rural Sierra Leone in Masanga Hospital, I am currently working as a General Practioner in training.
+Currently, I am working as medical Superintendent in rural Sierra Leone in Masanga Hospital, I am currently working as a General Practioner in training.

 Nikki van der Velde, Secretary.
 I have had several opportunities to do internships abroad during my medicine study (a nursing internship in Aruba, gynecology/obstetrics and pediatrics internships in South Africa).
 These experiences have confirmed that I wanted to discover and learn more about healthcare systems in other, less developed countries.
 Following this experience, I did volunteer work in a hospital run by nuns in Cameroon.
 There I discovered the advantages and disadvantages of providing (temporary) international healthcare in a low-income country.
 Our foundation hopes to create continuity in projects in low and middle income countries by applying a different working method.
 Ultimately, we hope to improve the healthcare and equality among the population in those countries.
 Currently, I am working as a PhD-student in the departments of cardiology and radiology, and MD at the department of cardiology.